Advertiser Disclosure

 We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-For months, maybe even longer, Lufthansa flyers have been stuck in a strange limbo.
+Lufthansa’s premium flyers have been stuck in a strange limbo for a while.
 The airline’s much-hyped Allegris business class product has been flying on Boeing 787 Dreamliners, but in many cases, passengers couldn’t actually buy most of the seats.

-Yes, the plane was in the air.
-Yes, the cabin was installed.
-And no, you often couldn’t book it properly.
+The plane was in the air, the cabin was installed, but you often couldn’t book it properly.

-Now, Lufthansa says it’s finally opening up sales for Allegris business class seats on its Dreamliners.
+Now, Lufthansa says it’s finally opening up sales for most Allegris business class seats on its Dreamliners, including using points and miles.
 That’s real progress, and it’s something many premium travelers and points enthusiasts have been waiting for.

 Advertisement